ebi-webcomponents/nightingale/packages/migrate_a_component.md

 1. check the component in `master` and in `hackathon-2020_more-tests`.
    - `master` should have the most recent stable version of the component.
-   - `hackathon-2020_more-tests` should have a version from 2020 with the first attmpt of using the **withMixin** strategy, and the names in this branch have already been moved to the format `nightingale-xxx`.
-Plus there might been some tests already for that component.
+   - `hackathon-2020_more-tests` should have a version from 2020 with the first attempt of using the **withMixin** strategy, and the names in this branch have already been moved to the format `nightingale-xxx`.
+Plus there might be some tests already for that component.
 2. If the component exists in `hackathon-2020_more-tests` copy it from there and try to include any code changes that have only been commited in `master`.
 Otherwise copy the component from `master`.
 3. Remove any `dist/` or `node_modules/` folders in the package.
 4. Update `package.json` set version as `4.0.0-alpha` as this will be the first version `nightingale-xxx`